 |Year 10||Year 11|

 Geography is taught for one hour a week in Years 7, 8 and 9.
 This increases to two hours per week in Years 10 and 11.
-Year 10 are following WJEC Geography Specification and Year 11 are following AQA Geography Specification A. In the Department we aim to ensure that lessons are thought provoking, enjoyable, and accessible to all regardless of ability and experience.
+Year 10 and 11 are following AQA Geography Specification 8035.
+In the Department we aim to ensure that lessons are thought provoking, enjoyable, and accessible to all regardless of ability and experience.
 Assessment is continuous and pupils track their individual progress throughout the Key Stages using the Geography Progress Tracker.

 How we support our students?

 Students are supported in Geography in a variety of ways including the provision of extra intervention and support sessions both at lunchtime and after school.
 We do encourage pupils to work independently using strategies such a ‘3b4me’ and all lessons are differentiated to allow progress for all pupils at their individual levels.